emc-openstack/vnx-direct-driver/README_ISCSI.md

         san_password = password
         #VNX user type.
 Valid values are: global, local and ldap. global is the default value
         storage_vnx_authentication_type = ldap

-Alternatively, if all cinder backends with VNX Direct Driver deployed on the same Cinder node share the same credentials to access arrays, credentials can also be provided by the standard Navisphere CLI security file as follows.

-1. Find out the Linux User ID of the `/usr/bin/cinder-volume` processes.
-Assuming the service /usr/bin/cinder-volume is running with account `cinder`
-2. Switch to root account

-        $ sudo su
-3. Change `cinder:x:113:120::/var/lib/cinder:/bin/false` to `cinder:x:113:120::/var/lib/cinder:/bin/bash` in `/etc/passwd`
-    (This temporary change is to make step 4 work.)
-4. Save the credentials on behave of `cinder` user (assuming the array credentials are `admin/admin` in `global` scope)

-        $ su -l cinder -c '/opt/Navisphere/bin/naviseccli -AddUserSecurity -user admin -password admin -scope 0'`
-5. Change `cinder:x:113:120::/var/lib/cinder:/bin/bash` back to `cinder:x:113:120::/var/lib/cinder:/bin/false` in /etc/passwd
-6. Remove the credentials from `/etc/cinder/cinder.conf`
-7. Restart cinder-volume service to make the change take effect

 ## Thick/Thin Provisioning